Citizen Two: Grief?

 Reverend Lovejoy: He worked at the United Strut and Bracing Works as a molder's boy, until he was replaced by a Molder-Matic and died.

-- This nearly became the case for Kyle in South Park.
-Cartman receives $1,000,000 from his grandma upon her death and buys a failing amusement park with it, and keeps it all for himself, having the time of his life and gaining national fame.
+- Almost happens to Kyle when Cartman receives $1,000,000 from his grandma upon her death and buys a failing amusement park with it, and keeps it all for himself, having the time of his life and gaining national fame.
 This causes Kyle to have a hemorrhoid in his ass that is slowly killing him because he loses faith in God and the will to live.
 But at the end of the episode, when a series of hardships causes Cartman to lose his park and be utterly miserable, Kyle's hemorrhoid vanishes and he instantly becomes better, realizing that there is a God.

 - Robot Chicken mocks Padme's death in the Revenge of the Sith with Dr. Ball, M.D.